 Remember, compromising and changing how you would have done things is not the same as settling for something you think is beneath you.
 It is a natural progression in any relationship, romantic or otherwise.
 The trouble is when you start to/are expected to give up your core beliefs, desires, wants, ideas, and needs that define you as a person, in order to be with your partner.
 The strong foundation of any relationship then starts to crumble.
 There are some things you can’t compromise in a relationship, after all.

-Remember that you have to know when it is right to compromise and when it is right to take your own stand in a relationship.
-You do not have to lose yourself completely in the process of accommodating the whims and fancies of your partner.
-Being true to yourself will allow you to guide yourself properly in the relationship.
+Like you resolve conflict at work, in a relationship too, you have to know when it is right to meet your partner halfway and when it’s time to take a stand for yourself.
+You do not have to lose yourself completely in the process of accommodating their whims and fancies, just as you cannot expect to be the same person you used to be before the relationship.
+Being true to yourself will allow you to guide yourself properly, even while making the necessary adjustments.

-The defining quality of a prosperous relationship is compromise.
-But drawing the lines is extremely necessary, because compromise in the context of a relationship does not mean giving up being the person you are.
-It basically means developing a relationship based on appreciation, suitable adjustments, kindness, respect, and trust.
-Compromise has to be balanced and fair in a relationship.
+The defining quality of a prosperous relationship is the ability to compromise.
+But drawing the lines is extremely necessary because compromise does not mean giving up your essence.
+It basically means developing a relationship based on appreciation, mutually and willingly accepted adjustments, along with kindness, respect, and trust.
+The compromise, thus struck, would be balanced and fair.

 2. The bond with your family

 It is highly possible that the wavelength of your partner and your family members does not match.
 Most of the time, you might be in a dilemma about how to make sure that your family and your partner see eye to eye.
-All this is okay.
+You can’t change the way both parties feel about one another.
 But if your partner fails to respect the bond you share with your family, then it should be a matter of concern.